ansible/autoscaling-blog/docs/part_1.md

 ### Launching the Tower instance

+**Do we want to have to wait around for Amazon to deliver the AMI or should we just tell them how to install Tower**

 First launch the Tower AMI into the EC2 region of your choice.
 [Follow this link](http://www.ansible.com/tower) and click on the **Launch Tower in EC2** button.
 You'll be greeted with a simple form to fill out.